Aneal07/emoji-rating/README.md

 # Emoji Rating
-Emoji Rating is a lightweight JavaScript library that enables you to add an interactive emoji-based rating system to your web applications.
+Emoji Rating  that enables you to add an interactive emoji-based rating system to your web applications.

 Features
 Customizable emoji set